aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### Mint a token with `mint_event_ticket()`

-1. Generate a keypair to validate the signature against:
+1. Generate a key pair to validate the signature against:

 ```shell
 aptos key generate --key-type ed25519 --output-file output.key